vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 bring the fourfold spatial arrangement into line with the non-iconographic five fold division known from the Taittirīya Araṅyaka (TS 1), which associates five mantras, i.e. five cosmic dimensions or functions with Sadāśiva; the first word of each mantra is explained by the commentator Sāyaṇa as the name of a face (vaktra) of God (Parameśvara), viz.
 Sadyojāta, Vāmadeva, Aghora, Tatpurus.a,

 of the main figure to the southwest (nairr.ti).
-According to the Gobhilagr.hyas¯utra 4.7.41 a bali offering to the pitr̥s should be made to the southwest.
+According to the Gobhilagr.hyasūtra 4.7.41 a bali offering to the pitr̥s should be made to the southwest.
 Cf. Gonda 1980, 55 f. on ‘the region of Nirr.ti (southwest), the awful goddess of decay’.

 7 Kreisel 1986, 65; Abb.
 57a–d.